-I am an Associate Professor of German and Program Advisor for the German Studies Program here at Mount Allison.
-I have been at Mount A since 2004 and since that time I have taught language, literature and culture courses in our program, as well as managing the various exchange and work opportunities that exist to Germany.
+I am Associate Professor of German and Program Advisor for the German Studies Program here at Mount Allison.
+I have been at Mount A since 2004 and since that time I have taught diverse language, literature and culture courses in our program, as well as managing the various exchange and work opportunities that exist with Germany.
 Our program is small but busy!

-My area of expertise is eighteenth-century German literature and culture and I have published on such key authors as Goethe, Herder and Alexander von Humboldt as well as on topics pertaining to scientific literacy and material and print culture of the epoch.
-I love German literary culture and am thrilled to be able to share this affinity with my students.
+My area of expertise is eighteenth-century German literature and culture and I have published on such key authors as Goethe, Herder and Alexander von Humboldt as well as on scientific literacy and material culture in this fascinating period between Classicism and Romanticism.
+I love German literary culture and am thrilled to be able to share this interest with my students.
 I even get them to read (and hopefully like) Goethe.
 No small feat.

 Commemorating Conflict: Models of Remembrance in Postwar Croatia.
 Oxford: Peter Lang, 2016.

 “Museums and Museality: Celebrating the 150th Anniversary of Vienna's Ringstrasse,” Journal of Austrian Studies 51.2 (2018): 31-51.